Diagnosis of GER & GERD in Children

-How do doctors diagnose GER in children and teens?
+How do doctors diagnose GER and GERD in children?

-The doctor may refer the child or teen to a pediatric gastroenterologist to diagnose and treat GERD.
+Doctors may refer a child to a pediatric gastroenterologist to diagnose and treat GERD.

 What tests do doctors use to diagnose GERD?

 Doctors may order one or more of the following tests to help diagnose GERD and check for other health problems.

 Upper GI endoscopy is a procedure in which a doctor uses an endoscope—a flexible tube with a camera—to see the lining of the upper GI tract, including the esophagus, stomach, and duodenum.
 During upper GI endoscopy, a doctor may obtain biopsies by passing an instrument through the endoscope to take small pieces of tissue from the lining of the esophagus.
 A pathologist will examine the tissue under a microscope.
 Doctors may order an upper GI endoscopy to check for problems other than GERD or complications of GERD.